Master of Science

 The MSc Planning and City Resilience programme provides an inclusive learning and teaching environment that is informed by cutting-edge research and delivered by a multi-disciplinary course team.

 All modules will be delivered via a blended learning approach (i.e. via virtual learning environment, VLE, as well as traditional face-to-face teaching on the Jordanstown campus).
 Where appropriate, students will obtain the lecture materials prior to class, to allow for more active and collaborative sessions during the weekly time-tabled (face-to-face) seminars/workshops.
 Ulster University’s dedicated Urban Planning Studio will be used, where possible, to facilitate this student-centred approach, during which students will be immersed in discussions, problem solving and other experiential activities and simulations.
 The programme will be supplemented with seminars and lectures by visiting academics and practitioners.
-In Semester Two you will undertake an international field study (one week duration max.).
-Students undertake a 60-credit research project in semester 3, which has limited direct teaching but has a staff supervisory process to support you.
+In Semester Two (Year 1) you will undertake an international field study.
+Students undertake a 60-credit research project, which has limited direct teaching but has a staff supervisory process to support you.

 Class sizes are kept small to ensure that students benefit from one-to-one support and tutorage.
 In addition, you will be allocated a dedicated Academic Mentor at the beginning of your studies who will provide studies advice and additional developmental support to help ensure you reach your full potential academically throughout the programme.